Vaccines and immunization

 Vaccines in Ontario’s routine immunization schedule are provided free of charge if you meet the eligibility criteria.

 Talk to your doctor or your local public health unit about the vaccines you or your children need.

 Get the yellow immunization card from your doctor.
 Bring the card with you to each immunization appointment and keep it in a safe place so you know which vaccines you or your children have received.

 If your children are in school, report all vaccines your children receive to your local public health unit.
 If your children attend a licensed daycare centre, report all vaccines your children receive to the daycare centre.

 In Canada, we have very strict controls for making vaccines.
 All vaccines are tested to make sure they are both safe and effective.
 The most common side effects are mild pain, swelling and redness where the injection was given.

-Some infant vaccines may cause a low-grade fever (approximately 38°C) or fussiness for a day or 2 after the injection.
+Some infant vaccines may cause a low-grade fever (approximately 38°C) or irritability for a day or two after the injection.
 Doctors may recommend acetaminophen to prevent fever and pain.